plast-lab/doop/README.md

 ### Using LogicBlox as the Datalog engine of choice

-In order to use LogicBlox instead of the Soufflé engine you can provide the --lb argument.
+In order to use LogicBlox instead of the Soufflé engine you can provide the --Xlb argument.
 Be warned that this will use older analysis logic and thus some Java features (such as lambdas, dynamic proxies, or Android-specific behavior) may not be handled successfully.

-    $ ./doop -i ../doop-benchmarks/dacapo-2006/antlr.jar -a context-insensitive --dacapo --id lb-antlr --lb
+    $ ./doop -i ../doop-benchmarks/dacapo-2006/antlr.jar -a context-insensitive --dacapo --id lb-antlr --Xlb
 ##### Warning: For the latest features we recommend using Souffle

 ### Android Analysis